promcteam/genesis-quickshops/README.md

-BSP-ItemShops
+Genesis-ItemShops
 ============

 ItemShops allows you to create fancy item shops with minimum effort.
-Using BossShopPro this plugin generates wonderful shops buy- and sellshops out of some basic data.
+Using Genesis this plugin generates wonderful shops buy- and sellshops out of some basic data.